 The program of studies leading to the degree of Juris Doctor (J.D.) requires three years of study in the College of Law at the University of Saskatchewan.

 In order to obtain the degree of Juris Doctor, a student must satisfy the requirements for admission; register annually for the prescribed courses; pay the required fees; attend classes; pass examinations as prescribed; successfully complete the requirements in the College of Law Academic Regulations.
-Upper year requirements include a minor research paper, a major research paper, a seminar, an upper-year Indigenous law course; successfully complete all required courses; and achieve grades at the level set out in the College Assessment Regulations.
+Upper year requirements include a minor research paper, a major research paper, a seminar, an upper-year Indigenous law course, an Ethics course, and Administrative Law.
+Students must successfully complete all required courses; and achieve grades at the level set out in the College Assessment Regulations.
 Students may not take additional courses in other faculties without the permission of the Associate Dean, Academic.